arie741/xendit-test/README.md

 in the frontend folder to get **ESLint** running and check the code for writing mistakes.

 ## Testing
-This project use React testing library and Jest, to run the test, run:
+This project use Cypress for testing, to run the test, run:
 `npm run test`
+After that, Cypress UI will pop up.
+Click on a single node below "INTEGRATION TEST" to begin testing.